wegotdocs/open-mcp/servers/portkey-ai/README.md

   "thinking": z.record(z.any()).describe("[EXPANDABLE PARAMETER]:\nView the thinking/reasoning tokens as part of your response.
 Thinking models produce a long internal chain of thought before generating a response.
 Supported only for specific Claude models on Anthropic, Google Vertex AI, and AWS Bedrock.
 Requires setting \`strict_openai_compliance = false\` in your API call.\n").optional(), "temperature": z.number().gte(0).lte(2).nullable().describe("What sampling temperature to use, between 0 and 2.
 Higher values like 0.8 will make the output more random, while lower values like 0.2 will make it more focused and deterministic.\n\nWe generally recommend altering this or \`top_p\` but not both.\n").optional(), "top_p": z.number().gte(0).lte(1).nullable().describe("An alternative to sampling with temperature, called nucleus sampling, where the model considers the results of the tokens with top_p probability mass.
 So 0.1 means only the tokens comprising the top 10% probability mass are considered.\n\nWe generally recommend altering this or \`temperature\` but not both.\n").optional(), "tools": z.array(z.object({ "type": z.literal("function").describe("The type of the tool.
 Currently, only \`function\` is supported."), "function": z.object({ "description": z.string().describe("A description of what the function does, used by the model to choose when and how to call the function.").optional(), "name": z.string().describe("The name of the function to be called.
 Must be a-z, A-Z, 0-9, or contain underscores and dashes, with a maximum length of 64."), "parameters": z.record(z.any()).describe("The parameters the functions accepts, described as a JSON Schema object.
-See the [guide](https://platform.openai.com/docs/guides/function-calling) for examples, and the [JSON Schema reference](https://json-schema.org/understanding-json-schema/) for documentation about the format. \n\nOmitting \`parameters\` defines a function with an empty parameter list.").optional() }) })).describe("A list of tools the model may call.
+See the [guide](https://platform.openai.com/docs/guides/function-calling) for examples, and the [JSON Schema reference](https://json-schema.org/understanding-json-schema/) for documentation about the format. \n\nOmitting \`parameters\` defines a function with an empty parameter list.").optional(), "strict": z.boolean().nullable().describe("Whether to enable strict schema adherence when generating the function call.
+If set to true, the model will follow the exact schema defined in the \`parameters\` field.
+Only a subset of JSON Schema is supported when \`strict\` is \`true\`.
+Learn more about Structured Outputs in the [function calling guide](docs/guides/function-calling).") }) })).describe("A list of tools the model may call.
 Currently, only functions are supported as a tool.
 Use this to provide a list of functions the model may generate JSON inputs for.
 A max of 128 functions are supported.\n").optional(), "tool_choice": z.enum(["none","auto","required"]).describe("\`none\` means the model will not call any tool and instead generates a message. \`auto\` means the model can pick between generating a message or calling one or more tools. \`required\` means the model must call one or more tools.\n").describe("Controls which (if any) tool is called by the model.\n\`none\` means the model will not call any tool and instead generates a message.\n\`auto\` means the model can pick between generating a message or calling one or more tools.\n\`required\` means the model must call one or more tools.\nSpecifying a particular tool via \`{\"type\": \"function\", \"function\": {\"name\": \"my_function\"}}\` forces the model to call that tool.\n\n\`none\` is the default when no tools are present. \`auto\` is the default if tools are present.\n").optional(), "parallel_tool_calls": z.boolean().describe("Whether to enable [parallel function calling](https://platform.openai.com/docs/guides/function-calling/parallel-function-calling) during tool use.").optional(), "user": z.string().describe("A unique identifier representing your end-user, which can help OpenAI to monitor and detect abuse.
 [Learn more](https://platform.openai.com/docs/guides/safety-best-practices/end-user-ids).\n").optional(),